heike2718/classloader-reproducer/README.md

 	localhost:8080/quarkus/users

-This one uses an injected bean IUserDao from an external dependency
+This one uses an injected bean IUserDao from the external dependency

 ## Building an running